alisw/AliPhysics/PWGJE/doc/READMEjetfw.txt

 # Jet Framework Topics              {#jetFrameworkTopics}

+## Before looking for jets: Track and Cluster selection

+Before running any jet finder a proper track and cluster samples have to be set/prepared for use.
+To select tracks you can find instructions here: \ref READMEtracks.

+Clusters require a bit more levels of corrections, see \ref READMEclustcorr.
+The different stages of cluster corrections are accessible via different data members of AliVCluster in your task.

 ## Basic jet finding

 Basic jet finding is provided by the AliEmcalJetTask class which is found in the library libPWGJEEMCALJetTasks (source code in PWGJE/EMCALJetTasks).
 An add task macro is provided in PWGJE/EMCALJetTasks/AddTaskEmcalJet.C: